 When it rains, it has been known to pour.
 [Check the forecast.]

-In a post to follow shortly, we’ll take up the question of what in food reserves to bring, and how to pack them.
+In the next post, we’ll take up the question of what in food reserves to bring, and how to pack them.

 Pilgrimage for Restoration